Mega-Slowpro/my_gdb_plugin/README.md

 Before running the script, make sure you have GEF - GDB Enhanced Features installed.

-First, if you feel like typing *set $zf = 0* to bypass the conditional jump is a little annoying when you have to do it a lot of times, Then you probably need the following commands to make your life easier:
+First, if you feel like typing *set $zf = 0* to bypass the conditional jump is a little annoying when you have to do it a lot of times, then you probably need the following commands to make your life easier:
 ***cf
 pf
 af